FindMySchool LogoFindMySchool

 Co-op Academy Grange is a state-funded secondary, so there are no tuition fees.
 Admissions for Year 7 are coordinated through Bradford Local Authority, using the normal secondary admissions timeline for September entry.

-For September 2026 entry, Bradford’s published process states that applications open online from 12 September 2025 and close on 31 October 2025.
-Families who apply online receive notification by email on 2 March 2026, with letters issued after that date for those who did not apply online.
+For Year 7 entry in September 2027 in Bradford, applications close on 31 October 2026, with offers issued on 1 March 2027.
+Families who apply online receive notification by email on 1 March 2027, with letters issued after that date for those who did not apply online.

 Bradford also publishes an “on-time for allocation purposes” exception window, where late applications due to exceptional circumstances must be received by 28 November 2025.
 In practice, families should treat 31 October as the real deadline unless the Local Authority confirms your circumstances qualify.